Skip to content

 Patient count is not patient quality

-Buyers hear things like “1,800 active patients” and often stop thinking.
+Buyers hear phrases like “1,800 active patients” and immediately focus on the number itself.

-Active patient count alone can be misleading.
-The more important question is how those patients behave.
+But active patient count alone can be misleading.
+The more important question is how those patients behave over time.

 • How recently patients were seen